japer-technology/github-minimum-intelligence/WARNING-BLAST-RADIUS.md

 5. **Docker with privileged mode**
 6. **Full compiler toolchains** and language runtimes

-...means that a single rogue agent invocation — triggered by nothing more than opening a GitHub issue — could compromise an entire organization's codebase, exfiltrate all secrets and source code, establish persistence across all repositories, and potentially attack downstream consumers of that code.
+...means that a single rogue agent invocation - triggered by nothing more than opening a GitHub issue - could compromise an entire organization's codebase, exfiltrate all secrets and source code, establish persistence across all repositories, and potentially attack downstream consumers of that code.

-**The blast radius is not this repository.
-The blast radius is the entire organization and its downstream dependents.**

---

-Analysis performed: February 24, 2026 | Runner: ubuntu-latest | Agent: github-minimum-intelligence All capabilities were verified.